-The African American film and theater communities buzzed with excited anticipation over the casting of Carmen Jones.
-As Brock Peters, who would earn the role of Sergeant Brown in the film, shared
+The black film and theater communities buzzed with excited anticipation over the casting of Carmen Jones.
+As Brock Peters, who earned the role of Sergeant Brown in the film, shared:

 “Film to a black performer back then seemed a long way away—the very thought of Hollywood was so remote, and so unattainable for black youngsters.
 We all felt we needed some kind of magic to make happen.”

-To these talented and underutilized performers, Carmen Jones seemed to be a bit of that magic they’d been waiting for.
+To these talented and underutilized performers, Carmen Jones seemed that bit of magic they’d been waiting for.

 Fresh from his success and Tony award for John Murray’s Almanac, the handsome Harry Belafonte was a shoe-in for the role of Joe, Carmen’s tortured love.
 Popular Broadway actress and singer Pearl Bailey was easily cast as Carmen’s best friend Frankie, with newcomer Diahann Carroll wining the role of Carmen’s other friend, Myrt.

-Former WWII Tuskegee Airman Joe Adams, who, ignoring the naysayers, successfully worked his way up from a job as a Hollywood truck driver to become one of LA’s most popular disk jockeys—Adams would also later become the manager behind Ray Charles’ success, right up until Charles’ death in 2004—was cast as Husky Miller.
+Former WWII Tuskegee Airman Joe Adams, who, ignoring the naysayers, successfully worked his way up from a job as a Hollywood truck driver to become one of LA’s most popular disk jockeys—Adams later became the manager behind Ray Charles’ success, right up until Charles’ death in 2004—was cast as Husky Miller.
 And Brock Peters, today best known for his stellar performance as Tom Robinson in To Kill A Mockingbird (1962), was cast as the mischievous Sergeant Brown.
-The operatically trained Peters would also lend his singing voice to Roy Glenn, who played one of Husky’s sidekicks in the film.
+The operatically trained Peters also lent his singing voice to Roy Glenn, who played one of Husky’s sidekicks in the film.

-The only two lead roles Preminger seemed to have difficulty casting were Cindy Lou, Joe’s sweet, good-girl fiancée, and the title character, Carmen Jones.
-Though Dorothy Dandridge was determined to win the role of Carmen, Dottie, at this point in her career established as a sophisticated and successful nightclub singer, was shocked to discover she wasn’t even being considered for the part.
+The only two lead roles Preminger had difficulty casting were Cindy Lou, Joe’s sweet, good-girl fiancée, and the title character, Carmen Jones.
+Though Dorothy Dandridge was determined to win the role of Carmen, Dottie, at this point in her career a successful, sophisticated nightclub singer, was shocked to discover she wasn’t even under consideration for the part.

 Dorothy arranged a meeting with Preminger to convince him she should play Carmen.
-But Dottie, dressed to the nines in a conservative outfit, complete with gloves and a Peter Pan collar, was told by Preminger that though he would consider her for the role of Cindy Lou, Carmen was out of the question.
-As Dorothy shared in her autobiography [aff. link], Preminger bluntly stated that,
+But Dottie, dressed to the nines in a conservative outfit, complete with gloves and a Peter Pan collar, didn’t strike Preminger as sultry enough to play Carmen Jones.
+Preminger told Dottie he would consider her for the role of Cindy Lou, but Carmen was out of the question.
+As Dorothy shared in her autobiography [aff. link], Preminger bluntly stated that:

 “You have a veneer, my dear.
 You look the sophisticate…I’ve even seen you walking down Fifth Avenue, with a red coat flying.
 When I saw you I thought, ‘How lovely, a model, a beautiful butterfly…but not Carmen’…”